marephrem/railsfriends/README.md

 # Friends List App

-Hello my name is Peter Ibrahim and I am unemployed
+Hello my name is Peter Ibrahim and I am a Web Developer

 This is my Ruby on Rails Friends List App!